rossh2/artificial-intelligence/README.md

 - The bigrams and biased contexts used in Experiment 3 ("In this setting, is the AN an N?") are located in `adjective_contexts.csv`.
 - The other files in `bigrams` are used for Qualtrics survey generation.

-The `results` directory contains results for the C4 corpus frequency counting script and for the three experiments.
+The `results` directory contains results for the C4 corpus frequency counting script, for the three human judgment experiments in the first paper and for the human analogy experiment ("Experiment 8") in the third paper.

 The `surveys` directory contains the output of the Qualtrics survey generation scripts for Experiment 1 and Experiment 2 (see below), which can be imported into Qualtrics, as well as exports in QSF format of Experiment 3.